zzm634/typeorm-no-arp/docs/faq.md

 Since the type of the column is already defined using the `@OneToOne` decorator, there's no use of the additional type metadata saved by TypeScript.

-> Important: Do not use `Related` on non-relation column types
+> Important: Do not use `Relation` on non-relation column types